Residual-PAC Privacy: Automatic Privacy Control Beyond the Gaussian Barrier

-Definition \ref{def:pac_original1} formalizes privacy in terms of the adversary’s difficulty in achieving accurate reconstruction.
-The function $\rho(\cdot, \cdot)$ specifies the success criterion for reconstruction, adapting to the requirements of the specific application.
-For example, when $\mathcal{X} \subset \mathbb{R}^{d'}$, one may define success as $|\widetilde{X} - X|_2 \leq \epsilon$ for some small $\epsilon > 0$; if $X$ is a finite set of size $n$, success may be defined as correctly recovering more than $n - \epsilon$ elements.
+Definition \ref{def:pac_original1} formalizes privacy in terms of the adversary's difficulty in achieving accurate reconstruction, capturing the semantics of the \textit{impossibility of customized adversarial inference}~\cite{xiao2025pac}.
+The function $\rho$ specifies the success criterion for reconstruction, adapting to the requirements of the specific application.
+For example, when $\mathcal{X} \subset \mathbb{R}^{d'}$, one may define success as $\rho(\widetilde{X}, X) \equiv \mathbf{1}\{|\widetilde{X} - X|_2 \leq \epsilon\}=1$ or some small $\epsilon > 0$ with $\mathbf{1}\{\cdot\}$ as the indicator.
+If $X$ is a finite set of size $n$, success may be defined as correctly recovering more than $n - \epsilon$ elements.
 Notably, $\rho$ need not admit a closed-form expression; it simply indicates whether the reconstruction satisfies the designated criterion for success.

+In PAC Privacy, $X$ may represent general \textit{secrets} as considered in Pufferfish privacy frameworks \cite{kifer2014pufferfish,Song2017,pierquin2024renyi,zhang2025differential, zhang2025sliced}, which go beyond data points.
+For example, a secret may be a dataset attribute or a global feature of the dataset.
+For ease of exposition, this paper focuses on the setting where $X$ denotes the data.
+PAC Privacy treats the secrets $X$ as a random variable drawn from a distribution $\mathcal{D}$.
+When $\mathcal{D}$ is not available in closed form, we may explicitly create $\mathcal{D}$ via a sampling rule and access it through i.i.d. samples from a data pool \cite{xiao2025pac}.

-This privacy definition is highly flexible by enabling $\rho$ to encode a wide range of threat models and user-specified risk criteria.
-For example, in membership inference attacks~\cite{carlini2022membership}, $\rho(\tilde{X}, X) = 1$ may indicate that $\widetilde{X}$ successfully determines the presence of a target data point $u_0$ in $X$.
+PAC Privacy considers the following adversarial worst-case scenario: a computationally unbounded adversary with full knowledge of both $\mathcal{D}$ and the underlying query function.
+The randomness inherent in data (or secret) generation and the randomness in the query function are the only elements unknown to the adversary \cite{xiao2023pac,xiao2025pac}.
+PAC Privacy is highly flexible by enabling $\rho$ to encode a wide range of adversary models and user-specified risk criteria.
+For example, in membership inference attacks~\cite{carlini2022membership}, $\rho(\tilde{X}, X) = 1$ may indicate that $\widetilde{X}$ successfully determines the presence of a target data point in $X$.
 In reconstruction attacks~\cite{balle2022reconstructing}, success may be defined by $\rho(\widetilde{X}, X) = 1$ if $|\widetilde{X} - X|_2 \leq 1$, representing a close approximation of the original data.